UW – Green Bay

-Roshelle Amundson is a Communication Skills instructor at NWTC and substitute teacher with Green Bay Area Public Schools.
-Roshelle has only lived in the area for three years but is on her way to establishing roots and feeling at home.
-She is active in volunteerism, productions at Green Bay Community Theater and Evergreen Productions, and is often found on the shores of Lake Michigan or Lake Superior.
+Roshelle Amundson teaches English and the Humanities at UW-Green Bay.
+She has lived in the area for only three years but is on her way to establishing roots and feeling at home.
+Roshelle is active in volunteerism, productions at Green Bay Community Theater and Evergreen Productions, and is often found on the shores of Lake Michigan or Lake Superior.
 She is grateful and truly humbled to partner with the Sexual Assault Crisis Center and honored to support the amazing work they do to provide safety, hope, and healing for the thousands of innocents in our community who suffer from abuse and assault.
-Roshelle dedicates this performance to her mother—the strongest person she knows—and to her Dad and beloved sister, Rachel, watching and supporting from above.
+Roshelle dedicates this performance to all survivors- whatever their war– her mother, who is the strongest person she knows- and to her Dad and beloved sister Rachel, both watching and supporting from above.

 Zeke Cribbs, Boogie Ballroom